Walter

 space 7 of the basis unit 2 is closed off to the outside in a

-3. The closure unit 3 for this is introduced transversely to the
+unit 3.
+The closure unit 3 for this is introduced transversely

-longitudinal direction L of the basis unit 2 and transversely to
+to the longitudinal direction L of the basis unit 2 and

-the connection and access opening 26, 27 in the direction of the
+transversely to the connection and access opening 26, 27 in the

-in an annular manner and via which this closure unit with the
+designed in an annular manner and via which this closure unit

-basis unit 2 assumes the thermally insulating and, as the case may
+with the basis unit 2 assumes the thermally insulating and, as

-be, watertight and/or airtight connection.
-The connection body 4
+the case may be, watertight and/or airtight connection.
+The

-is inflatable into a bead-like, self-supporting element and
+connection body 4 is inflatable into a bead-like,

 A flexible, sheet-like sealing element 6 spans the opening

-connection body 4 in an airtight manner.
-A hood 5 is integrated
+the connection body 4 in an airtight manner.
+A hood 5 is

-into the sheet-like sealing element.
-The hood 5 is designed as a
+integrated into the sheet-like sealing element.
+The hood 5 is

-balaclava which bears snugly on the head 19 and which completely
+designed as a balaclava which bears snugly on the head 19 and

-covers the head 19 with the exception of the facial region,
+which completely covers the head 19 with the exception of the

-including the neck portion and in this manner keeps it optimally
+facial region, including the neck portion and in this manner

 The sealing element 6 and the hood 5 preferably consist of the